dark-comet/cogwheel/README.md

 You may skip this section if you are only using the library lightly, or for basic bot functionality.
 For experts looking to make extensive use of the library, take note of the following.

-- `cogwheel-framework` models enumerated values (select option types, guild features, etc.) using `ExtensibleEnum<T>` to facilitate the discovery of new option values while the application is running.
+- `framework` models enumerated values (select option types, guild features, etc.) using `ExtensibleEnum<T>` to facilitate the discovery of new option values while the application is running.
 This is to allow the framework to safely handle newly introduced values from the API.
 So **there is a very rare (but not non-existent) possibility that the full set of enumerable